 Today, you will be receiving home your child's jam-packed autumn term Learning Journal.
 We ask that you spend time over the weekend looking at, enjoying and reflecting upon your child's work from last term.
 We also hope that you will record some comments on the speech bubble (on the next page) to feedback your thoughts on your child's achievements.
 You may also like to record a sentence or two about what your child enjoyed learning about/doing.
 What were their highlights?
-These speech bubbles will be stuck into your child's journal when they are returned to school.

-Please return the Learning Journal by Monday 22nd January so that we can keep it as evidence in school of the work completed during the autumn term.
+Please return the Learning Journal by the end of Week 3 so that we can keep it as evidence in school of the work completed during the autumn term.
 Enjoy!